 Each year the HSBC Expat Explorer survey gives international travelers better insight into where they should relocate.
 Data is collected from current expats and compared across the board in the following three categories: Economics, Experience, Raising Children.

-Based on all three categories Germany ranked in 4th place out of the list of 34 countries and here’s a few reasons why:
+Based on all three categories Germany ranked in 4th place out of the list of 34 countries and here are a few reasons why:

 In the category of raising children Germany ranked 3rd overall- a few strong areas include children learning a new language (1st), health and well being of children (5th), cost of education available (5th) and quality of available education (6th).